riolubruh/YABDP4Nitro/README.md

 To use Fake Profile Effects, first go to Settings>Profiles; you should see a Profile Effect section:

 ![Profile Effect section](https://github.com/riolubruh/YABDP4Nitro/assets/54255074/2030de16-4bec-4e55-96be-916c9cfb8090)
+<br>(The menu will automatically populate with any new profile effects that Discord may add in the future.)

 Clicking the new "Change Effect \[YABDP4Nitro\]" button should reveal a menu with all of the available profile effects: